How to Determine The Price For Your Business/Service:

 Examples of a successful pet store

-Justin Palmer from Anaheim, California, USA started iHeartDogs over 8 years ago, a pet store.
+Justin Palmer (from Anaheim, California, USA) started iHeartDogs over 10 years ago.

 My name is Justin Palmer and together with my co-founder Marshall Morris, we started iHeartDogs, a lifestyle store and blog for passionate dog parents.
 We’re fortunate to have grown one of the largest online communities for dog lovers, with over 25 million members in our Facebook groups, pages, and email newsletters.

-Mike Leon from Orlando, Florida, USA started Bike Tow Leash over 18 years ago, a pet store.
+Mike Leon (from Orlando, Florida, USA) started Bike Tow Leash over 20 years ago.

 I am Mike Leon, mechanical engineer, an avid bike rider, service dog trainer and inventor of the 1-Running-Dog Bike Tow LeashⓇ for safe bike, trike, scooter, and wheelchair dog-rides.